enthought/edge-examples/Minimal/README.md

     api_token="<YOUR_EDGE_API_TOKEN>"
 )

-# Register the application version
+# Register the application version.

+# Icon is a base64-encoded PNG.
+# It should be square, any size; 64x64 or 128x128 are common.
 ICON = (
     "iVBORw0KGgoAAAANSUhEUgAAAIAAAACACAMAAAD04JH5AAAAk1BMVEUAAA"
     "AMfIYAdnwAdnwAd3wAc3kAdntYsb8AdnwAdn0AdXwAdXsAd30Ad3xYsb8A"